Cerebral Palsy Treatments and Therapies

 Cerebral Palsy Medications

 There are many different types of medications that can be used to treat the symptoms of cerebral palsy.
-Some of the most common types of drugs taken by people with CP include (1):
+Some of the most common types include:

-• Anticholinergic medications: These drugs can inhibit the parasympathetic nerve responses that cause involuntary muscle movements and excessive drooling.
+- Anticholinergic medications: These drugs can slow the nerve responses that cause involuntary muscle movements and excessive drooling.

-• Anticonvulsant medications: Many people with cerebral palsy also have seizure disorders/epilepsy.
-Anticonvulsants can inhibit seizure activity by reducing excessive brain stimulation.
+- Anticonvulsant medications: Many people with cerebral palsy also have

-• Antidepressants: The physical and/or cognitive limitations imposed on people with cerebral palsy often lead to feelings of frustration and sometimes more serious mental health concerns such as depression (2).
+- Antidepressants: The physical and/or cognitive limitations imposed on people with cerebral palsy often lead to feelings of frustration and sometimes more serious mental health concerns such as depression.
 In such cases, antidepressants may be a necessary complement to therapy and other measures to promote mental and emotional well-being.

-• Anti-inflammatory medications: Anti-inflammatories can be used to manage pain symptoms in people with cerebral palsy.
-These include anti-inflammatory corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs) and over-the-counter medications such as Tylenol.
+- Anti-inflammatory medications: can be used to manage pain symptoms in people with cerebral palsy.

 Medical Equipment for Cerebral Palsy

-• Hearing-related devices: Hearing impairment is a symptom for roughly 1-20% of children with cerebral palsy (3).
+- Hearing devices: Hearing impairment is a symptom for roughly 1-20% of children with cerebral palsy.
 About 5% of these children are deaf.
-Hearing-impaired individuals may benefit from hearing aids and cochlear implants.
+They may benefit from hearing aids and cochlear implants.

-• Vagus-nerve stimulators: A vagus nerve stimulator is a device used to control seizures.
-It is implanted in the chest, and a wire is then connected and wound around the vagus nerve (4).
+- Vagus-nerve stimulators: A device used to control seizures.
+It is implanted in the chest, with a wire that is wound around the vagus nerve.
 The stimulator prevents seizure activity by sending pulses of electrical energy to the brain.

-• Breathing aids: Some people with cerebral palsy experience respiratory problems, such as daily coughing or wheezing, coughing with drinking, abnormal pulmonary exams, sleep apnea, or others (5).
+- Breathing aids: Some people with cerebral palsy experience respiratory problems, such as daily coughing or wheezing, coughing with drinking, abnormal pulmonary exams, sleep apnea, or others.
 These issues can be caused by muscle weakness, swallowing dysfunction, decreased sensitivity of cough receptors, and gastro-oesophageal reflux, among other causes.
-Common treatments for breathing difficulties in people with CP include intrapulmonary percussion, cough assist devices, and chest physiotherapy (5).
+Common treatments for breathing difficulties in people with CP include intrapulmonary percussion, cough assist devices, and chest physiotherapy.

-• Vision-related devices: Roughly one-third to one-half of children with cerebral palsy also have vision problems, such as strabismus (“cross-eyes”), visual field defects, cerebral visual impairment (CVI), and others (3).
+- Vision aids: Roughly one-third to one-half of children with cerebral palsy also have vision problems, such as strabismus (“cross-eyes”), visual field defects, cerebral visual impairment (CVI), and others.
 Roughly 20% of children with CP are blind.
 Glasses and contact lenses can help correct some of these issues.

 Cerebral Palsy Surgeries